codehruv/textEditor/README.md

 		- Send cursor to the bottom right corner of the screen
 		- Import cursor position

+- minimizing flicker effect
+    - minimizing use of `write()` using buffers
+        - `write()` doesn't have a regular callback, it can cause flickers
+        - better to take the entire screen output as one buffer and then write it together
+        - appending buffers used, one function uses `realloc()` to give more space to the appending buffer and uses `memcpy()` to pile on the string, and the other uses `free()` to free up the buffer
-Escape Sequences used / [Check this link](http://vt100.net/docs/vt100-ug/chapter3.html#ED) Sequence | Effect
+    - disabling cursor while printing screen, enabling after it Escape Sequences used / [Check this link](http://vt100.net/docs/vt100-ug/chapter3.html#ED) Sequence | Effect
 --- | ---